bitbeams/patterns/p001-event-driven-kafka-backbone/README.md

 ## Conclusion

-The Main–Retry–DLQ pattern is a proven approach for building reliable, observable, and maintainable event-driven systems with Kafka.
+The Dead Letter Queue pattern is a proven approach for building reliable, observable, and maintainable event-driven systems with Kafka.
 It ensures that all events are processed or accounted for, supporting both operational excellence and customer satisfaction.

 With the automated deployment feature described above, you now have everything you need to implement this pattern in production.
 The combination of Infrastructure as Code (Terraform), Configuration Management (Ansible), and containerized services (Docker) provides a robust foundation that can be easily replicated across environments.